Setup

 3. STM32CubeProgrammer Setup

-Create a symbolic link to your STM32_Programmer_CLI in ~/.local/bin.
+is not on environment by default.
+So, create a symbolic link to your STM32_Programmer_CLI

 mkdir -p ~/.local/bin # if does not exist